vmeurisse/wildmatch/README.md

  * `matchBase`: If set, then patterns without slashes will be matched against the basename of the path if it contains slashes.
 For example, `a?b` would match the path `/xyz/123/acb`, but not `/xyz/acb/123`.
  * `nocase`: if set, perform a case-insensitive match
  * `nopathname`: if not set, `?`, `*` and character class do not match the `/` character
+ * `braces`: set it to true to enable the processing of curly braces (braces expansion and sequences)